 6.)
 Your back will hurt, your feet will swell, it will be difficult to sleep, and people will constantly say, “Due any day?” when you’re only in your fifth month.

 That doesn’t sound very pleasant, does it?
 But the good news is that it all ends the day your babies are born (well, not the sleeping part).
 Don’t be shy about using a wheelchair when you’re out with the family at say, the zoo, or motorized shopping cart when at the store.
 No one will mind!
-To prevent mild edema to your feet, try support hose.
+To prevent mild edema to your feet, try compression stockings.
 And when someone asks you when you’re due for the tenth time in a day, just smile and say, “Not soon enough.”

 7.)
 Sex during pregnancy won’t trigger preterm labor.